yiluansong/teaching/content/post/2023-10-04-nmds/index.md

-Guest lecture on Oct 5th, 2023.
+Guest lecture for Dr. Drew Gronewold's class EAS 501.077 Multivariate Statistics for Environmental Science in 2023 Fall.

 ## Objectives
 * Compare parametric and nonparametric methods for ordination